 HG: What is your commuter bike?

-CS: I have a Trek cyclocross bike.
+CS: I have a cyclocross bike.
 Winter is really hard on a commuter.
 Something easy to maintain like a single speed makes good sense.

 HG: Is that your only bike?

 CS: I also have a high end road/race frame I need to build out, two road bikes, one folding bike and a mountain bike.
 You just cannot own too many bicycles.

 HG: What is the most important gadget you take with on your commute?